-A particular family of renewable/synthetic fuels, known as pyrolysis fuels, are typically NOT suitable for use in modern diesel engines.
-Pyrolysis fuels can be obtained from various resources including wood, used tires, plastic, etc. Pyrolysis fuels in their raw form do not meet all the requirements in Table 18, "ASTM D975" and/or "EN 590" specifications.
+A particular family of synthetic fuels, known as pyrolysis fuels, are typically NOT suitable for use in modern diesel engines.
+Pyrolysis fuels can be obtained from various resources including wood, used tires, plastic, etc. Pyrolysis fuels in their raw form do not meet all the requirements listed in Operation and Maintenance Manual, "Biodiesel Fuel Specifications", "ASTM D975" and/or "EN 590" specifications.
 These fuels have to be upgraded in order to produce a hydrocarbon product that meets all requirements defined in these specifications.
-Upgrading can include fractionation to remove volatiles, hydrodesulfurization, hydrotreating, etc.

-Where the pyrolysis fuel is obtained from wood, our experience has been that the liquid obtained contains high oxygen content (>10%), has high acidity (ph~1), and does not meet distillation, lubricity, and cetane requirements.
+Upgrading can include fractionation to remove volatiles, hydro-desulfurization, hydrotreating, etc. Where the pyrolysis fuel is obtained from wood, our experience has been that the liquid obtained contains high oxygen content (>10%), has high acidity (ph~1), and does not meet distillation, lubricity, and cetane requirements.
 Use of this fuel is likely to lead to severe impairment and wear in the fuel system.
 Suitable upgrading would likely involve, at a minimum, hydro-deoxygenation, fractionation and other hydrotreating.